-The CAPI method (Computer-Assisted Personal Interviewing) includes 'face-to-face 'interviewing using laptops.
-All households selected into a sample for the first time and households that either do not have a telephone/cell phone or do not want, for whatever reason, be interviewed by telephone are interviewed in this way.
+The CAPI method (Computer-Assisted Personal Interviewing) includes 'face-to-face' interviewing using laptops.
+All households selected into a sample for the first time and households that either do not have a telephone/cell phone or, for whatever reason, do not want to be interviewed by telephone are interviewed in this way.

 The CATI method (Computer-Assisted Telephone Interviewing) includes interviewing by phone from the CATI Centre.
-All households that accepted in the first interviewing to be interviewed by phone are interviewed in this way.
+All households that accepted in the first interview to be interviewed by phone are interviewed in this way.